Women in the world wars: Europe

-In Great Britain just before World War I there were 24 million adult women and 1.7 million worked in domestic service, 200,000 worked in the textile manufacturing industry, 600,000 worked in the clothing trades, 500,000 worked in commerce, and 260,000 worked in local and national government, including teaching.
-The British textile and clothing trades, in particular, employed far more women than men and were regarded as 'women's work'.
+In Great Britain just before World War I, there were 24 million adult women, and 1.7 million worked in domestic service, 200,000 worked in the textile manufacturing industry, 600,000 worked in the clothing trades, 500,000 worked in commerce, and 260,000 worked in local and national government, including teaching.
+The British textile and clothing trades, in particular, employed far more women than men and were regarded as 'women's work.'
 By 1914 nearly.
 5.09 million out of the 23.8 million women in Britain were working.
-Thousands worked in munitions factories (see Canary girl, Gretna Girls), offices and large hangars used to build aircraft.
-Women were also involved in knitting socks for the soldiers on the front, as well as other voluntary work, but as a matter of survival women had to work for paid employment for the sake of their families.
-Many women worked as volunteers serving at the Red Cross, encouraged the sale of war bonds or planted "victory gardens".
+Thousands worked in munitions factories (see Canary Girl, Gretna Girls), offices, and large hangars to build aircraft.
+Women were also involved in knitting socks for the soldiers on the front, as well as other voluntary work, but as a matter of survival, women had to work for paid employment for the sake of their families.
+Many women worked as volunteers serving at the Red Cross, encouraged the sale of war bonds, or planted "victory gardens."

-The First World War gave women in Great Britain the opportunity to participate in the workforce, including assembly lines.
-In Great Britain, this was known as a process of "Dilution" and was strongly contested by the trade unions, particularly in the engineering and ship building industries.
-For the duration of both World Wars, women sometimes did take on skilled "men's work".
-However, in accordance with the agreement negotiated with the trade unions, women undertaking jobs covered by the Dilution agreement lost their jobs at the end of the First World War.
+The First World War allowed women in Great Britain to participate in the workforce, including assembly lines.
+In Great Britain, this was known as a process of "Dilution" and was strongly contested by the trade unions, particularly in the engineering and shipbuilding industries.
+For the duration of both world wars, women sometimes did take on skilled "men's work."
+However, by the agreement negotiated with the trade unions, women undertaking jobs covered by the Dilution agreement lost their jobs at the end of the First World War.

 Although women were still paid less than men in the workforce, pay inequalities were starting to diminish as women were now getting paid two-thirds of the typical pay for men, a 28% increase.
 However, the extent of this change is open to historical debate.
-In part because of female participation in the war effort Canada, the United States, Great Britain, and a number of European countries extended suffrage to women in the years after the First World War.
+In part because of female participation in the war effort, Canada, the United States, Great Britain, and several European countries extended suffrage to women in the years after the First World War.